 Q12.
 HOW WILL I BE NOTIFIED IF MY APPLICATION IS SUCCESSFUL?

-Applicants are notified in writing of the success or otherwise of their application within a month of the Research Grants Assessment Committee meeting which is held mid-September 2021.
+Applicants are notified in writing of the success or otherwise of their application within a month of the Research Grants Assessment Committee meeting which is to be held in October 2024.